About Coveo Passage Retrieval (CPR)

 First-stage content retrieval

 The initial content retrieval occurs at the item level, where the Coveo search engine finds the most relevant items in the index for a given query.
 When a user performs a query in an application that leverages CPR, the query passes through a query pipeline where rules and machine learning are applied to optimize relevance.
-When first-stage content retrieval is complete, the search engine sends a list of the most relevant items to the CPR model.
+When first-stage content retrieval is complete, the most relevant items are sent to the CPR model.
 The CPR model takes only these most relevant items into consideration during second-stage content retrieval.

-Because the CPR model relies on the effectiveness of first-stage content retrieval, incorporating a Semantic Encoder (SE) model into your LLM-powered application ensures that the most relevant items are available for CPR.
+Because the CPR model relies on the effectiveness of first-stage content retrieval, a Semantic Encoder (SE) model ensures that the most relevant items are available for CPR.
 Given that user queries for passage retrieval are typically complex and use natural language, retrieving passages based on lexical search results alone wouldn’t necessarily provide contextually relevant passages.
 An SE model uses vector-based search to extract the meaning in a complex natural language query.
-As shown in the following diagram, when a user enters a query, the SE model embeds the query into an embedding vector space in the index to find the items with high semantic similarity with the query.
+As shown in the following diagram, for a given query, the SE model embeds the query into the vector space in the index to find the items with high semantic similarity with the query.
 This means that search results are based on the meaning and context of the query, and not just on keywords.
 For more information, see About Semantic Encoder (SE).

 Second-stage content retrieval